kasra-hosseini/obspyDMT/README.rst

 that *--plot_option* could be *--plot_ev* for events, *--plot_sta* for stations, *--plot_se* for stations and events, *--plot_ray* for ray path between each event-station pairs and *--plot_epi* for epicentral-distance/time.

-All the examples showed in this section are based on the folder created by the following request:
+All the examples showed in this section are based on a database created by the following request:

 ::